Connect with us

 Advertisement.
 Scroll to continue reading.

-Prior to tonight’s win, the Ravens had lost four times to the Cincinnati Bearcats with three of those losses coming on the road in Ohio.
+Prior to tonight’s win, the Ravens had lost four times to the Cincinnati Bearcats, with three of those losses coming on the road in Ohio.

-The Carleton Ravens are currently on seven-game winning streak over NCAA division one teams, their longest in the program’s history and have dropped only one game against NCAA teams in their last twelve outings – earnings big wins over Alabama, Vanderbilt, Providence, Cincinnati and more.
-The 19-point margin of victory ranks amongst the best against major DI teams.
-Carleton beat Wichita State by 25 points in 2016 and torched the Memphis Tigers by 32 back in 2014.
-Their largest beat-down was a 51-point drumming of Morgan State Bears and Arkansas Pine-Bluff catching a 43 points also coming in 2016.
+Their 19-point margin of victory ranks amongst the best against major DI teams.
+Carleton beat Wichita State by 25 points in 2016 and torched the Memphis Tigers by 32 points back in 2014.
+Their largest beat-down was a 51-point drumming of Morgan State Bears, with Arkansas Pine-Bluff catching a 43-point loss also coming in 2016.

 Carleton Ravens Basketball Bench Versus Cincinnati Bearcats